Lurkars/gloomhavensecretariat/resources/app-comparison.md

 [^3]: Need to be enabled in **Data Management** Menu

 [^3.1]: Need to be enabled in **Data Management** Menu, afterwards added in **Battle Goals Setup**

+[^3.2]: Work in Progress, by now only all data/features in XHA covered, mostly all Campaign Management is missing

+[^3.3]: Some mechanics that are anyway used sparingly in the game may be ignored by the app

 [^4]: Need separate server component [*GHS* Server](https://github.com/Lurkars/*GHS*-server), public instance available